kzys/8-p.info/v2/content/pages/me.md

 ---
 <h1><div class="ja">加藤 和良</div><div class="en alt">Kazuyoshi Kato</div></h1>

 Hello!
 My name is Kazuyoshi Kato.
 I'm a Japanese software developer in Seattle, Washington.
-I work for [Amazon Web Services](https://aws.amazon.com/) since July 2019.
+I work for [Amazon Web Services](https://aws.amazon.com/).

 I bought this domain, [8-p.info](https://8-p.info/) in 2003.
 I was a college student in Japan at that time.
 All cool hackers were having cool domains, so I wanted mine.